From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Preliminaries

-where $R(\tau)=\sum_{t=0}^T R(s_t, a_t)$ is the return of a trajectory, and $p(\tau\mid\vtheta)=\mu(s_0)\prod_{t=0}^T \sP(s_{t+1}\mid s_t, a_t)\pi_\vtheta(a_t|s_t)$ is the probability density of a trajectory.
+where $R(\tau)=\sum_{t=0}^T R(s_t, a_t)$ is the return of a trajectory, and $p(\tau\mid\vtheta)=\mu(s_0)\prod_{t=0}^T \sP(s_{t+1}\mid s_t, a_t)\ \pi_\vtheta(a_t\mid s_t)$ is the probability density of a trajectory.
 In PGPE, the parameter vector $\vphi$ is usually updated via gradient ascent using a Monte Carlo estimator of the gradient computed over $N\in \sN$ trajectories:

 \textbf{Generative Models.}~~Generative models have achieved remarkable success in density estimation for multi-modal data, drawing significant interest from the RL community.
 Among others, \textbf{Autoencoders}~\citep[AE,][]{hinton2006reducing} are a type of artificial neural network used to learn efficient data encoding in an unsupervised manner.
 The aim is first to learn encoded representations of data and then generate the input data (as closely as possible) from the learned encoded representations.
 More specifically, their goal is to map a \emph{data space} $\gX\subseteq \sR^n$ to a \emph{latent space} $\gZ\subseteq\sR^k$, with $k\ll n$.
-AEs are composed of an encoder, a function $f_\vxi:\gX\to\gZ$, parametrized by vector $\vxi$, which maps a data sample $x\in\gX$ to a latent code $z\in\gZ$, and a decoder, a function $g_\vzeta:\gZ\to\gX$, parametrized by vector $\vzeta$, which reconstructs the data sample $\hat x\in\gX$ from the latent code $z$ in such a way that $g_\vzeta\approx f_\vxi^{-1}$.
-An AE is typically trained by minimizing the reconstruction error $\gL_{AE}(\vx)=d(\vx,g_\vzeta(f_\vxi(\vx)))$, where $d$ is a metric that measures the distance of the samples in the data space.
-These sorts of architectures are particularly compelling in view of the Manifold Hypothesis~\citep{cayton2005algorithms}: AEs learn this underlying structure by compressing the data into a compact latent space that represents the manifold and then reconstructing the original data from it, as illustrated in~\Figgref{fig:autoencoder}.
-Unfortunately, AEs are far from being bulletproof.
+AEs are composed of an encoder, a function $f_\vxi:\gX\to\gZ$, parameterized by vector $\vxi$, which maps a data sample $\vx\in\gX$ to a latent code $\vz\in\gZ$, and a decoder, a function $g_\vzeta:\gZ\to\gX$, parameterized by vector $\vzeta$, which reconstructs the data sample $\hat \vx\in\gX$ from the latent code $\vz$ in such a way that $g_\vzeta\approx f_\vxi^{-1}$.
+An AE is typically trained by minimizing the reconstruction error $\gL_{AE}(\vx)=d(\vx,(g_\vzeta\circ f_\vxi)(\vx))$, where $d$ is a metric that measures the distance of samples in the data space.
+These architectures are particularly compelling in light of the Manifold Hypothesis~\citep{cayton2005algorithms}: AEs learn the underlying structure by compressing the data into a compact latent space that represents the manifold and then reconstructing the original data from it, as illustrated in~\Figgref{fig:autoencoder}.